-Capita PROjEN has been instrumental in installing the UK’s first large scale biodiesel plant in Immingham, which went ‘live’ in early 2008.
-The project was a winner of the European Construction Institute’s ‘Project of the Year’ and consequently Capita PROjEN has gone on to secure its reputation in the Biofuel and associated industries through its work in fuel storage and secondary containment.
-Of particular merit is Capita PROjEN’s position as the first company to refurbish an existing fuel terminal and build a new facility which were compliant with the post Buncefield recommendations.
+PM PROjEN has been instrumental in installing the UK’s first large scale biodiesel plant in Immingham, which went ‘live’ in early 2008.
+The project was a winner of the European Construction Institute’s ‘Project of the Year’ and consequently PM PROjEN has gone on to secure its reputation in the Biofuel and associated industries through its work in fuel storage and secondary containment.
+Of particular merit is PM PROjEN’s position as the first company to refurbish an existing fuel terminal and build a new facility which were compliant with the post Buncefield recommendations.
 With our close relationship with specialist suppliers and technical experience of biofuel plants, we are in an excellent position to advice on projects that can utilise biofuel in their operations.